LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 ======================

 This section provides a walk-through of building an example method to show how LCAPI features are used.
-This code is similar to the sample "MathFuncsCAPI" project, so in order to build this code, copy the "MathFuncsCAPI" project folder and edit the project files inside it.
+This code can be found in the "SampleMethod" folder in the LCAPI examples which can be `downloaded here </_static/lcapi_examples.zip>`_.

 The method will simply display its parameters, and it will look like the example below when called in Lasso code::